 Deer hunting opportunity on this area is by draw only.
 Deer hunting activity and harvest on Hell Creek WMA decreased compared to recent hunting seasons.
 Man-day usage decreased 45% from last season.
 There were no significant changes in deer hunting regulations, opportunity or bag limits to account for the decrease in man-days of effort.
 We offer two possible reasons for the decline.
-Because the application process was available online for the first time this past season, many hunters may have applied due to the ease of the application process, but their desire to hunt the area was limited.
-The second possible explanation is that unseasonably warm, dry winter discouraged hunters from hunting.
+Because the application process was available online for the first time

-Season Harvest Man-days

-2004-2005 10 108

-2005-2006 16 180

-2006-2007 12 99
+Harvest Man-days 2006-2007 12

-ı